AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 #### Javascript
 - JS approach
 - JS functionality should be attached to js-<element> class (?
 We should double check if we really want to do this)

+## Community Guidelines

+Development standards are the collective technical values and goals shared by all.
+Our hope and expectation is that everyone, no matter level of skill or experience, will feel welcome to own these standards.
+As owners, we hope you both challenge existing standards and establish new ones.
+Here are goals that we hope our community seeks to promote in our standards:

+* **Integrity** - our standards should reflect the level of excellence we want to embody in practice.
+* **Dialectic** - our conversations around standards should be a practice of dialectic rather than debate.
+* **Efficiency** - our standards and conversations should be brief, factual, and to the point.
+* **Completeness** - documentation of our standards should be concise, but comprehensive--explore and document edge cases.
+* **Atomicity** - changes to standards should be the smallest set of coherent changes.